 Marital Rape again though less reported but becomes the most prevalent way of violence against women.
 Who’s to ask what happens behind the closed doors?
 But the consent surely matters.
 Rape essentially is the exercise of power.
 And marriage cannot sanctify rape.
 The problem lays in the way the social conditioning of the people tales place.
 An aware and sensitive man would look for woman’s consent rather than imposing it on her.

-With above-mentioned problems that woman do face in the so-called modern India.
+With the above-mentioned problems that women do face in so-called modern India.
 The Chairperson of NCW totally supports the reservation for women at different electoral levels where they can come and feel empowered to be able to bring about the change in the current scenario.
 And this can be done by passing the Women’s Reservation Bill which has been stuck for many years now.
-Once the bill is passed it will definitely bring about the change that the Independent India is looking for.
+Once the bill is passed it will definitely bring about the change that Independent India is looking for.